BretStateham/FlySimExpress/Labs/flysimexpress-03.md

     }
     ```

-1. If you have not configured, or do not recall the deployment credentials for your subscription, you can configure them using the following command, passing in your own values for the **&lt;UserName&gt;** and **&lt;UserName&gt;** place holders.  ***IF THIS IS NOT YOUR SUBSCRIPTION, OR YOU HAVE OTHER PROCESSES THAT DEPEND ON THE DEPLOYMENT CREDENTIALS, DO NOT CHANGE THEM***:
+1. If you have not configured, or do not recall the deployment credentials for your subscription, you can configure them using the following command, passing in your own values for the **&lt;UserName&gt;** and **&lt;Password&gt;** place holders.  ***IF THIS IS NOT YOUR SUBSCRIPTION, OR YOU HAVE OTHER PROCESSES THAT DEPEND ON THE DEPLOYMENT CREDENTIALS, DO NOT CHANGE THEM***:

     ```bash
     az functionapp deployment user set --user-name <UserName> --password <Password>